Youtube Tag Extractor

 • Do I need to sign up or pay to use this tool?

 Not at all.
-No account creation, no subscription, no hidden charges - our YouTube Tag Extractor is completely free to use.
-You can extract tags from as many videos as you want, as many times as you want.
-It is free forever.
+No account creation, no subscription, and absolutely no hidden charges.
+Our YouTube Tag Extractor is completely free to use for everyone, forever.

 • Why can't I see tags for a video I just searched?